mit-gfx/LOCOInterpolate/README.md

 **NOTE** - Build protobuf using a Win64 generator.

 **NOTE** - Set the runtime library to Multi-threaded DLL /MD.
 In VisualStudio this can be done by Properties -> Configuration Properties -> C/C++ -> Code Generation -> Runtime Library -> Multi-threaded DLL /MD.
-If building in debug mode, then set the runtime library to Multi-threaded DLL debug /MDd.
+Similarly, when building in debug mode, set the runtime library to Multi-threaded DLL debug /MDd.

-Place the libprotobuf.lib file in
+Place the libprotobuf.lib and libprotobufd.lib files in
 ```
 LOCOInterpolate/libs/protobuf/lib
 ```